projectcontour/contour/master/deploy-options.md

 ## Running Contour in tandem with another ingress controller

 If you're running multiple ingress controllers, or running on a cloudprovider that natively handles ingress, you can specify the annotation `kubernetes.io/ingress.class: "contour"` on all ingresses that you would like Contour to claim.
+You can customize the class name with the `--ingress-class-name` flag at runtime.
 If the `kubernetes.io/ingress.class` annotation is present with a value other than `"contour"`, Contour will ignore that ingress.

 ## Uninstall Contour